 - Employee sentiments towards migration

-The right business application training approach can mitigate these challenges greatly.
+The right business application training approach can mitigate legacy system migration challenges greatly.

 1. Organize walkthrough sessions